Jeep Wrangler (JL): Interior

 The interior design was inspired by the 1954–1983 Jeep CJ-5 and 1987–1995 Wrangler (YJ) models.
 The majority of the interior switchgear in the JL is unique to the JL, except for some parts which are shared with other Chrysler products.

 The power window controls remain in the center of the instrument panel, and the front woofers remain in the lower corners of the instrument panel.
 There is a new three-spoke, retro-inspired steering wheel, and a color instrument cluster display screen is available on upper-level trims.

 Standard cloth seating surfaces are standard on Sport and Sport "S", while upgraded Premium Cloth seating surfaces are standard on Sahara and Rubicon models (the upgraded seats include either 'SAHARA' or 'RUBICON' embroidery on the front seat backrests, depending on model).
 Luxury leather-trimmed seating surfaces are standard on the MOAB and 392 trim level, and optional only on Sahara and Rubicon models (the front seat backrests are also embroidered with either the 'SAHARA', 'MOAB', 'RUBICON', or 'RUBICON 392' logos, depending on model).
 Interior colors are either Black or Heritage Tan for cloth-equipped models, or Black or Saddle on leather-equipped models.
 All models can be equipped with heated front seats and a heated leather-wrapped steering wheel.
 Rubicon models equipped with the Black interior include exclusive red stitching on the seats and steering wheel, while Moab models feature contrasting gray stitching, and the 392 has bronze stitching.
 Black Katzkin leather-trimmed seating surfaces are available as a Mopar dealer-installed accessory option for all trim levels, in either standard or perforated trim.

-Cloth-equipped models include a real metal dashboard surface (Silver-painted on Sport, Sport "S", and Sahara models, and Red-painted on some Rubicon models, dependent on the exterior color choice).
+Cloth-equipped models include a painted dashboard surface (Silver-painted on Sport, Sport "S", and Sahara models, and Red-painted on some Rubicon models, dependent on the exterior color choice).
 Leather-equipped Sahara and MOAB include an interior color-keyed stitched vinyl dashboard.

 Safety

 Safety improvements include standard side-impact airbags and strengthened B-pillars.
 Driver-assist safety features are located in the Active Safety group.

 The JL has a lowered beltline with larger windows for better outward visibility.
 The rear spare tire has been moved down to increase rear visibility.
-LED front headlamps and rear tail lamps are available, as are daytime running lamps (DRL's) on the front fenders.
+LED front headlamps and rear tail lamps are available, as are daytime running lamps (DRLs) on the front fenders.
 A blind spot monitor is built directly into the taillight housing.

+ANCAP

 Euro NCAP

 The JL received 1 star from Euro NCAP in 2018.